 Luhansk Gov. Serhiy Haidai claimed Russian troops were moving into the city during a series of fierce street battles against Ukrainian forces.
 However, he said that in certain districts Ukrainian troops were able to stop them.

-The sole other city in Luhansk which the Russians haven’t yet taken, Lysychansk, is still entirely subordinate to Ukrainian supervision, as he added However, it could be the next to be targeted.
-Both cities have been separated through the river.
+The sole other city in Luhansthatch the Russians haven’t yet taken, Lysychansk, is still entirely subordinate to Ukrainian supervision, as he added However, it could be the next to be targeted.
+Both cities have been separated by the river.

 “If the Russians succeed in gaining complete control of Sievierodonetsk within two or three days, they’ll begin building mortars and artillery, and shell Lysychansk more heavily,” Haidai said.